 - Before your first apointment with me, I will email you a confidential, online consultation form which needs to be completed and emailed back at least 48 hours prior to your treatment.
-I'll follow this up with an online/telephone consultation, at a pre-arranged time, to discuss the information you have provided in your consultation form.
+If required, I'll follow this up with an telephone consultation to discuss the information you have provided.
 This is to ensure that I can provide a treatment that is tailored for you.

 - Please contact me ASAP to cancel your appointment if: you, or someone in your household, is showing symptoms of Coronavirus*; you have been in contact in the last 14 days with someone who has been diagnosed with, or suspected of having, Coronavirus; you have been contacted by the NHS Test and Trace team and advised to self isolate, or; you have recently returned from a country which the government has instructed you to self-isolate for 14 days.
 Please note that in these circumstances you won't lose your payment and will be able to transfer it to another treatment once you are able to rebook.